ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_ftp_server.md

 In the Command console of your PC type `ftp my_host` (or the respective hostname specified in the `Net_Config.h` file).
 If you have a DCHP server in your network, it will automatically connect to the FTP server.

-You will be asked for a username and password combination. use *admin* for the user name and no password (you can change the defaults in the `Net_Config_FTP_Server.h` file).
+You will be asked for a username and password combination.
+Use *admin* for the user name and no password (you can change the defaults in the `Net_Config_FTP_Server.h` file).
 After a successful log in, you should see something like this:

 ![FTP server command line interface](ftp_server.png)